machinetranslate/machinetranslate.org/resources/publications.md

 #### Similarity-based metrics

 These metrics evaluate similarity between machine translation and reference translation.
-This similarity can be based on:
+There are two types of this similarity:
-* n-gram matching
+* n-gram matching-based similarity
-* embeddings
+* embedding-based similarity

 ##### n-gram matching metrics